originally posted on Concept Hub

 2. Create a culture of sharing.

-3. Create a presence in the channels where your customer are.
+3. Create a presence in the channels where your customer hang-out.

 I mentioned that once you have made it up the social media on-ramp, the next step will be to keep up with traffic.
 This will require having a well-oiled machine and a clear view of what is ahead.”